The three phases of quantum annealing: fast, slow, and very slow: Excess work from LRT

 \section{Excess work from LRT}

-Finally, we briefly outline how to obtain the excess work~\eqref{eq:ExcessWork} from linear response theory.
-To this end, consider a quantum system that is in contact with a heat bath of temperature $\beta \equiv (k_B T)^{-1}$, where $k_B$ is the Boltzmann's constant.
+Finally, we briefly outline how to obtain the excess work~\eqref{eq:ExcessWork} from linear-response theory.
+To this end, consider a quantum system that is in contact with a heat bath of temperature $\beta \equiv (k_B T)^{-1}$, where $k_B$ is Boltzmann's constant.
 As before, during a switching time $\tau$, the external parameter is changed from $\lambda_i$ to $\lambda_i+\delta\lambda$.
 The average work performed on the system during this process is \cite{jarzynski1997}

 The generalized force $\overline{\partial_{\lambda}H}$ is calculated from the trace